Fish cutlets are a spicy and savoury bite, perfect for any time of the day.

 The best way to coat the fish balls in breadcrumbs is, as you transfer the balls from the egg to the breadcrumbs, gently roll it around to get the first coating of breadcrumbs.

-As you pick up the cutlet make sure you grab a handful of breadcrumbs, turn your hand so the cutlet is in your palm and gently shake your hand side to side with your fingers spread.
+As you pick up the cutlet, make sure you grab a handful of breadcrumbs, turn your hand so the cutlet is in your palm, and gently shake your hand side to side with your fingers spread.

-This way your hand is working like a strainer for the crumbs while coating the cutlets at the same time. do this at least three times for a fine but firmly packed coating for the cutlets.
+This way, your hand is working like a strainer for the crumbs while coating the cutlets at the same time.
+Do this at least three times for a fine but firmly packed coating for the cutlets.

 Once you are done with coating all the cutlets, it’s time to fry them.